 Let me be the first to say it; during the Drake vs. Meek Mill lyrical squabble, I sided with Drake.
 There’s no question that Drake is the more prominent superstar.
 If you’re a Hiphoppa who respects the Kulture, you’d honestly agree.
 When it comes to that 2015 Drake and Mill battle, The 6 God won.
 That being said, I also have to go on the record and declare Meek Mill is dope!
 Speaking from the perspective of an Ol Skool cat who grew up grinding in a few different streets, I can genuinely say Meek is spitting.
 He has the type of bars I can relate to directly.
 Drake is a hot musician and an incredibly bright lyricist.
 Meek Mill has that raw and uncut street essence which we cannot deny.
 At a time when real lyricists are far too few, the game needs a Meek Mill.

-I also have to go on the record and say I think Meek Mill is dope.”
+I also have to go on the record and say Meek Mill is dope!”

-My mistake was I didn’t listen to all of Meek Mill’s lyrics.”
+My mistake was I hadn’t listened to all of Meek Mill’s albums.”